apache/airflow/BREEZE.rst

   --image-tag TAG
           Additional tag in the image.

-  --skip-installing-airflow-via-pip
+  --disable-pypi-when-building
-          Skips installing Airflow via PIP.
-If you use this flag and want to install Airflow, you have to install Airflow from packages placed in 'docker-context-files' and use --add-local-pip-files flag.
+          Disable installing Airflow from pypi when building.
+If you use this flag and want to install Airflow, you have to install it from packages placed in 'docker-context-files' and use --install-from-local-files-when-building flag.

   --additional-extras ADDITIONAL_EXTRAS
           Additional extras to pass to build images The default is no additional extras.